wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/1-powerapps-customize.md

 ## Edit/create screen

-Finally, on the screen where your user edits and creates entries, we want to make it easier to enter information in a text field.
+Finally, on the screen where your user edits and creates entries, we want to make it easier to enter information in a text box.

 1. On the **Screens** pane on the left, select **EditForm1**.